 5.11.2 Writing to file

 You can now open upto 127 files with \openout.
 When no file is open writes will go to the console and log.
 The write related primitives have to be implemented as part of a backend!
-As a consequence a system command is no longer possible but one can use os.execute to do the same.
+As

 5.12 Math